VictorFortuna/Telegram_Stars/README.md

 ## 🚀 Demo

-The app is deployed and accessible at: [Your GitHub Pages URL]
+The app is deployed and accessible at: https://VictorFortuna.github.io/Telegram_Stars

 ## 🎮 How to Play